ICJIA/icjia-qr-code/README.md

 # QR Code Generator

-A simple, responsive web application that generates QR codes from URLs.
-Built with vanilla JavaScript and featuring both light and dark themes.
+A simple web app that generates QR codes from URLs using javascript.

 ## Site